 The first Nobel Prizes were awarded in 1901, it was not until 1950 that a Black person was a recipient.
 An African American from Detroit, Dr. Ralph J. Bunche was the first Black man to receive the distinguished prize for his work as a United Nations mediator; his efforts led to the 1949 Arab-Israeli armistice agreement.

-Ten other remarkable Blacks have received a Nobel: Albert John Luthuli, 1960 Peace Prize; Martin Luther King Jr., 1964 Peace Prize; Sir William Arthur Lewis, 1979 Economics Prize; Bishop Desmond Tutu, 1984 Peace Prize; Wole Soyinka, 1986 Literature Prize; Derek Walcott, 1992 Literature Prize; Toni Morrison, 1993 Literature Prize; Nelson Mandela, 1993 Peace Prize, Kofi Annan, 2001 Peace Prize, Wangari Maathai, 2004 and President Barack Obama in 2009.
-Ellen Johnson Sirleaf and Leymah Gbowee, were awarded their Peace Prizes in 2011.
+Other remarkable Blacks have received a Nobel: Albert Camus, 1957 Literature, Albert John Luthuli, 1960 Peace Prize; Martin Luther King Jr., 1964 Peace Prize; Sir William Arthur Lewis, 1979 Economics Prize; Bishop Desmond Tutu, 1984 Peace Prize; Wole Soyinka, 1986 Literature Prize; Derek Walcott, 1992 Literature Prize; Toni Morrison, 1993 Literature Prize; Nelson Mandela, 1993 Peace Prize, Kofi Annan, 2001 Peace Prize, Wangari Maathai, 2004 and President Barack Obama in 2009.
+Ellen Johnson Sirleaf and Leymah Gbowee were awarded their Peace Prizes in 2011.
 Nobel Prize winners receive a cash award, a gold medal, and a diploma.

 The African American Desk Reference

 The New York Public Library, John Wiley & Sons, Inc. Pub.